-There’s significant that losing weight can lower androgen levels and reduce the effects of excess androgens in women with PCOS.
-This can lead to less hair loss, as well as a reduction in other PCOS symptoms.
+There’s significant evidence that losing weight can lower androgen levels and reduce the effects of excess androgens in women with PCOS.

-Losing just of your body weight can significantly reduce PCOS symptoms.
+Losing just 5 to 10 percent of your body weight can significantly reduce PCOS symptoms.
 Get started with 13 tips for losing weigh with PCOS.

 Biotin is a popular supplement that’s often used for hair health and growth.
 There’s not much evidence that it helps specifically with PCOS-related hair loss, but it may be worth a try.

 A 2015 study found that taking a marine protein supplement containing biotin for 90 days resulted in significant hair growth.